Patrick-ring-motive/framework/README.md

 $Q(asyncFunctionOrPromise)
 ```
 ## Parameters
-- functionOrValue (Q): A function to execute or a value to return.
+- `functionOrValue (Q)`: A function to execute or a value to return.
-- asyncFunctionOrPromise ($Q): An async function to execute or a promise to resolve.
+- `asyncFunctionOrPromise ($Q)`: An async function to execute or a promise to resolve.
 ## Return Value
-- For Q: The return value of the executed function, or undefined in case of an error.
+- For `Q`: The return value of the executed function, or undefined in case of an error.
-- For $Q: The resolved value of the promise or async function, or undefined in case of an error or rejection.
+- For `$Q`: The resolved value of the promise or async function, or undefined in case of an error or rejection.
 ## Error Handling
-Both Q and $Q return undefined when encountering an error, providing a safe and concise way to handle exceptions.
+Both `Q` and `$Q` return undefined when encountering an error, providing a safe and concise way to handle exceptions.

 ## Examples
-Using Q
+Using `Q`
 ```javascript
 let result = Q(() => mightFailFunction());
 console.log(result); // Outputs the function's return value or undefined
 ```

-## Using Q with a Value
+## Using `Q` with a Value
 ```javascript
 let value = 'example';
 let result = Q(value); // Simply returns the value
 console.log(result);
 ```
-## Using $Q with an Async Function
+## Using `$Q` with an Async Function
 ```javascript

 let fetchData = async () => {